 Instructions

-- Fit the Dough to Pie Pan: Carefully transfer the rolled dough into the pie pan using a spatula.
-Gently press it against the pan’s bottom and sides.
-Trim any excess dough around the edges and pinch the edges to create a decorative rim.
+- Fit the Pan: Gently drape the dough into your pie pan and press it into the bottom and sides without stretching it.
+Trim the edges and crimp them into a decorative pattern.

-- Pre-Bake (if needed): If your pie recipe requires a pre-baked crust, pierce the bottom of the crust several times with a fork, then bake in a preheated oven at 400°F (204°C) for 12-15 minutes or until light golden brown.
-Cool on a wire rack before filling.
+- Pre-Bake (if needed): If your recipe calls for a pre-baked crust, prick the bottom with a fork, then bake at 400°F (204°C) for 12–15 minutes until light golden brown.

 Notes